Skip to main content

 by Brandon Lockhart

-COIs are essentially a snapshot of your insurance policy.
-They don’t go into the kind of depth that your policy documents do.
+COIs are essentially a snapshot of your insurance policy that serves as evidence of insurance.
+They don’t go into the kind of depth that a certified copy of your insurance policy does.
 Instead, their purpose is to give the reader enough information to confirm you have the necessary coverage for whatever type of work you’re doing or the business relationship you’re entering into (like signing a lease).

 The information on an insurance certificate varies from one insurer to another, but it typically includes:

-Being able to provide a COI to business partners and other decision-makers promptly if requested is essential.
-Carrying insurance and proving you have it demonstrates that you’re a business owner, which is reassuring to the people and companies you work with or for.
+Being able to provide evidence of insurance to business partners and other decision-makers promptly if requested is essential.
+Carrying insurance and proving you have it demonstrates that you’re a responsible business owner, which is reassuring to the people and companies you work with or for.

 At THREE, we want you to have easy access to your COIs.
 We provide that access on our website.
 All you have to do is visit the Certificate of Insurance page and submit a request, and we’ll take it from there.